ODBC from C tutorial part 2 — fetching results

 5. For each row, fetching each column from that row.

-We can combine part 4 and 5 in the above list through a process called binding columns.
-What this involves is associating memory with the result set such that at the time SQLFetch is called, the data for the columns will be copied into the bound memory using the SQLBindCol call.
-This call can be viewed as a extension to SQLGetData, but is only called once for each column, before the row is fetched one or more times.
+We can combine step 4 and 5 in the above list through a process called binding columns.
+This involves associating memory with the result set such that at the time SQLFetch is called, the data for the columns will be copied into the bound memory using the SQLBindCol call.
+This call can be treated as an extension to SQLGetData, but is only called once for each column, before the row is fetched one or more times.

 SQLRETURN SQLBindCol(